 - If you remain in the ‘outer circle’ you may never become aware of how people on the inner circle are treated

 - Current members are told that ex-members are mentally ill, obsessed, are (unjustifiably) angry or have unfortunate karma, therefore their testimonies cannot be trusted

 - It’s difficult to prove the online abuse by senior NKT towards ex-members because they use fake identities

 - Many people are too traumatised or fearful to write testimonies that detail their abuse

 - The NKT dominates the internet with advertising so it’s harder to find testimonies

 Threatening ex-members who write testimonies of abuse also serves as information control both to members and the general public.
-Most of these threats remain confidential in order to protect the victim.
+Most of these threats remain confidential in order to protect the victims.
 They threatened author Gary Beesley with legal action should he publish this.
 They also threatened the media and staff at Inform, an independent charity that collates information about cultic groups, with legal action.
-Senior NKT emailed my workplace pretending to be a fellow concerned psychologist the day after my psychological analysis went viral.
-They then threatened me and my workplace with legal action should I release the defamation email.
-Teachers have been asked to sign non-disclosure agreements and have been threatened with harm should they speak up about abuse.
+Teachers have been asked to sign non-disclosure agreements and have been threatened with harm should they speak up.